- Articling is Gaining Relevant Work Experience under the Guidance of a Sponsor (Registered Member).

 Competencies completed through:

-- Post-Secondary Education must be supported with an official school transcripts and course outlines which contain detailed information on course content.
-See the Applicant’s Manual for examples of course outlines.
+- Post-Secondary education must be supported with an official school transcripts and course outlines containing detailed information on course content.
+See the applicant’s manual for examples of course outlines.

-- Work Experience must be presented in a detailed curriculum vitae (CV) which contains information on specific duties and responsibilities performed.
+- Work experience must be presented in a detailed curriculum vitae (CV) containing information on specific duties and responsibilities performed.
 This is a separate requirement from the resume/work history submitted as part of your membership application or articling requirements.